srijansatpathy/ComplexReturns/README.md

 yfinance reference: https://algotrading101.com/learn/yfinance-guide/

 ## Background and source of the dataset:
 We scraped the initial list of tickers using the following methods from yahoo_fin’s stock_info module: tickers_dow(), tickers_other(), tickers_ftse100(), tickers_nasdaq(), tickers_niftybank(), tickers_ftse250(), tickers_ibovespa(), tickers_nifty50(), and tickers_sp500().
 This provided all tickers that existed at the date of request (3/1/22).

 From this initial list of ~12000 tickers, we first removed all non-equities to get a list of ~6000 companies, and we secondly removed companies that did not exist past the date 1/1/18 for a final list of ~4000 companies.

 Due to technical limitations, we opted to choose a random sample of 50 tickers (and later trimmed to 13) from this final list to use in our project.
-This random sample and their relevant price histories are in the file ‘data.csv’ in the PythonProject subfolder.
+This random sample and their relevant price histories are in the file ‘data.csv’ in the PythonProject folder.

 The files 'ticker_shares,' 'tickers_2018,' and 'tickers_used' are all additional pickle data files but not needed/referenced in our demo 'Complexity.ipynb'.
 Furthermore, the files 'data' and 'tickers' were used for the data.csv extraction, but are also not needed for the demo.